ArthTechnologies/quartz/README.md

 ✅ Basic communication with frontend for terminal
 ✅ Consistent routes
 ✅ Locking a customer's assets behing a password
-❓ Protecting a customer's assets with end-to-end encryption
+❓ Protecting customer assets with end-to-end encryption